 An excursion, even with small children, is definitely recommendable.
 The car-free island offers so much for young and old that you must have seen it for yourself.
 With everything from historical military buildings to awesome bike paths and even public hammocks, the island offers a variety of activities that are especially interesting when the weather becomes a little nicer!
 This is definitely one of the nicest things to do in May in NYC.

-5th of May: Five Boro Bike Tour
+2. May 5: Five Boro Bike Tour

 Have you always wanted to take a bike ride through Manhattan?
 On May 6th, 32,000 participants will meet for the “Five Boro Bike Tour” to cycle through all 5 boroughs in New York.
 The riders will be riding 40 miles in total.
 Driving through the city without traffic is only possible once a year when America’s largest cycling event takes place.
 Driving on a bike that is!

-May 5, Cinco De Mayo
+3. May 5 – Cinco De Mayo

-Art in the parks
+6. Art in the Parks

-End of May until August: Shakespeare in the Park
+7. Shakespeare in the Park

-Manhattanhengeis a totally fascinating and beautiful event that only occurs twice a year (May and July) when the sun sets and shines in a straight line through the streets of Manhattan.
+Manhattanhenge is a totally fascinating and beautiful event that only occurs twice a year (May and July) when the sun sets and shines in a straight line through the streets of Manhattan.
 This event is largely dependent on the weather as it can only really be experienced in its full beauty on sunny days with no clouds in the sky.
 In 2019, Manhattanhenge will occur around the 29th (8:13 pm) and 30th of May (8:14 pm), however, this can change again closer to the date.

-Walk the High Line
+9. Walk the High Line

 The green terrace in the middle of Manhattan is a great experience in fine weather.
 The decommissioned freight rail track was once overgrown completely as it fell out of use.
 Based on the plants that grew there, a park was built in homage to the interesting plants that flourish in the city.